 The model for building the responses shall be shared by all the protocols and all the types of signatures.

-The processing models for validating XAdES and CAdES signatures are based on the processing models for XML and CMS signatures specified in clauses 6.1 and 6.2 of [1].
-Clauses below specify the changes in those processing models introduced by the particularities of the validation protocol specified in the present document.0
+The processing models for validating XAdES and CAdES signatures are based on the processing models for XML and CMS signatures specified in clauses 6.1 and 6.2 of DSS-X core v2.0 [1].
+Clauses below specify the changes in those processing models introduced by the particularities of the validation protocol specified in the present document.

-The protocol specified in OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1] does not allow submission of PAdES signatures for their validation.
+The protocol specified in DSS-X core v2.0 [1] does not allow submission of PAdES signatures for their validation.

 8.2 Retrieving signature(s)